splitwise/super_diff/README.md

       ["blargh", "gragh", 1, ["raz", ["ralston"]], ["foreal", ["zap"]]] ]

-You want to know what the difference is between them, so you say:
+We want to know what the difference is between them, so we say:

     stdout = StringIO.new
-    reporter = SuperDiff::Reporter.new(stdout)
-    differ = SuperDiff::Differ.new(reporter)
+    differ = SuperDiff::Differ.new(stdout)
     differ.diff(a, b)

-This will dump some output to the reporter, so if you read this output you'll get this:
+Differ#diff will dump some output to the stream you've given, so if we read the StringIO here, we'll get this:

     Error: Arrays of same size but with differing elements.